Internet-Draft | CoAP pubsub | March 2025 |

 Reference: This contains a pointer to the public specification for the item.¶

-The IANA registry established in this document is defined as "Standards Action with Expert Review", "Specification Required", and "Epert Review" are three of the registration policies defined for the IANA subregistry established in Section 6.4.
+The registration policy for the IANA registry established in Section 6.4 is defined as "Expert Review".
 This section gives some general guidelines for what the experts should be looking for; however, they are being designated as experts for a reason, so they should be given substantial latitude.¶

 Expert reviewers should take into consideration the following points:¶